shom-fr/xoa/doc/uses.cf.rst

       - Colormap specification
     * - ``inherit``
       - str
-      - Inherit specification from another data variable
+      - Inherit specifications from another data variable
     * - ``select``
       - eval
       - Item selection evaluated and applied to the array